This post may contain affiliate links, please see my disclosure policy for details.

 Answer: Not Likely

-So that's what I found out about Monday's eclipse and its potential impact on our flocks.
-After the event we should know a bit more about how it applies chickens thanks to a study being conducted by the University of Missouri that involves cameras set up in a hen house.
-I would also love to hear your experience and observations after the event!
+After the event we should know a bit more about how it applies chickens thanks to a study being conducted by the University of Missouri that involves cameras set up in a hen house [updated to report that I couldn't find any results of the study, unfortunately].

 Further Reading: